ivanalejandro0/silverbullet-history/README.md

 version history for pages.
 This plugin works by getting data from `git` repo, so if your space doesn't use `git` the plugin won't work for you.

-I'm using this personally but it's pretty new so there may be bugs.
+Even though I tested this on SilverBullet v0.10.4 and v2, it's pretty new so there may be bugs.

-The plugin should be safe to use since I purposely didn't add any action or code that could change the pages, you may find problems here and there but hopefully your data will be ok.
+The plugin should be safe to use since I purposely didn't add any action or code that could change the pages, you may find problems here but hopefully nothing destructive.

 ## Screenshots